 Firstly what happens if employees don’t make it into work due to the weather?

 The most efficient option (which is also often the most popular with staff) is, if possible, to let employees work from home.
 All of our solicitors have remote access and work effectively from home.
+These kind of provisions are best dealt with in a signed employment contract

 The second question is how to treat those employees who cannot work from home.